-You might not have heard about it much yet, but this is the year that ATSC 3.0 begins to reshape the TV landscape in the U.S. It’s a massive overhaul for antenna-based TV — also known as over-the-air (OTA) TV — but its impact could extend well beyond the realm of TV reception.
+This is the year that ATSC 3.0 will reshape the TV landscape in the U.S. It’s a massive overhaul for antenna-based TV (also known as over-the-air, or OTA, TV), but its impact may extend well beyond the realm of TV reception.
 If you think the days of paying attention to broadcast TV are over, you should read on.

 Here’s what you need to know about ATSC 3.0.

 What is ATSC 3.0?

 ATSC 3.0 is the latest version of the Advanced Television Systems Committee standards, defining how exactly television signals are broadcast and interpreted.
 OTA TV signals currently use version 1.0 of the ATSC standards, which were introduced all the way back in 1996, initiating the switch from analog to digital TV that was finalized in the U.S. in 2009.